BananaBum20/EAT-Game/Documentation/Project Theme.md

 # Theme
 I decided to go with a space theme for my game.
-My images are not showing up on github, so
+My images are not showing up on github, sorryfor the inconvenience
 # Assets
 ## The ball and obstacles
 I made the ball and obstacles blackholes